 RENOWN VS. RENOWNED

-Renown is the noun.
-It means great fame or reputation; celebrity
+Renown is the noun: of great fame or reputation; celebrity

-The Art Institute of Chicago's exhibit "To Inspire and Instruct" highlights more than 22 representative portable murals and easel paintings by artists of both local and national renown.
+The Art Institute of Chicago's exhibit includes paintings by artists of national renown.

 Renowned is the adjective.
 It means having renown.

-Jennie Walker '16 loves her classes but doesn't know what to study in graduate school.
+- Jennie Walker '16 loves doesn't know what to study in graduate school.

 - Capitalize Summer Reunion as a specific and named event, followed by the year where applicable.
 Do not put in quotes.